 Create

-directory.mkdir -p /etc/puppet/code/environments/production/manifests/
+environments/production/manifestsdirectory.mkdir -p /etc/puppet/code/environments/production/manifests/ -

 Define the configuration for mysql-server:

-node 'puppet-agent-1.test.org', 'puppet-agent-2.test.org' { package { 'mysql-server': name => 'mysql-server', ensure => installed, } }
+node 'puppet-agent-1.test.org', 'puppet-agent-2.test.org' { package { 'mysql-server': name => 'mysql-server', ensure => installed, } }- node ‘node_name’ specifies the target agent nodes to which the configuration applies to.

 - package defines a software package to be installed and also it’s attributes.